King Edward's Place: Jimmy White era

-The house continued use as a stud farm for racehorses.
+The estate continued in use as a stud farm for racehorses.
 After the first world war, it was bought by financier James "Jimmy" White, who made significant improvements to the house, including the addition of a stone entrance hall and sweeping staircase, as well as a heated greenhouse.
 He continued to invest in the equine operations at the house, and under his ownership, the stud became the village's largest employer.

 White had wide-ranging business interests, often in property speculation, and had recently purchased Wembley Stadium and the White City dog track.
 Whilst he was in the process of selling those assets, he found himself in considerable debt, including owing £1.7 million in tax.
 The growing financial pressure led to him committing suicide in his bedroom at King Edward's Place on 28 June 1927.
 A coroner's inquest found that the death was suicide by reason of insanity.
 Such was his popularity, that over 5,000 people attended his funeral.
 He left three notes, for the butler, his family, and the coroner.
 The note for the coroner read "Go easy with me, old man.
 I am dead from prussic acid.
 No need to cut any deeper. – Jimmy."